julius-julius/qsc/README.md

 **Windows**

-In order to use the packages on a Windows operating system, one needs to install a Windows Subsystem for Linux (WSL), though one must bare in mind to type `wsl` before any Shell command.
+In order to use the packages on a Windows operating system, one needs to install a Windows Subsystem for Linux (WSL) (https://learn.microsoft.com/en-us/windows/wsl/install).
+Then all linux programs can be executed from the Windows PowerShell.
+The only difference with respect to usual linux is that each command should be anticipated by typing `wsl`.
+Run the following commands on the Windows PowerShell

+`> wsl sudo apt install g++`

+`> wsl sudo apt install libcln6 `

+`> wsl sudo apt install libcln-dev`

 ### Compilation